35up/http-client/README.md

 # http-client

-An library providing apis for http requests.
+Provides convenient apis to make http requests and handle the responses, eliminates boilerplate code.
 It is basically a wrapper over XHR requests (uses fetch).

-## Purpose

-Provides an easy way to make http requests and handle the responses, eliminates boilerplate code.

 ## APIs
 The main API of the library is `createMethod`.
 This creates a ready to use function with some settings already embedded into it.

 ```
 createMethod(method, baseUrl, defaultOptions)
 ```

 Params:

 | Parameter      | Description                                                                                                            | Type   | Optional |